Buckle Me Baby Coats Update | Season 12

 We earn a commission if you make a purchase, at no additional cost to you.

-Barbara Corcoran was the first to admit that these coats were a great idea, but Kevin O’Leary wanted to know how many parents knew that buckling over a jacket was unsafe.
-Dahlia admitted that lots of parents didn’t know it was a problem, but social media has helped gain awareness.
+Barbara Corcoran is the first to admit that these coats are a great idea, but nevertheless, Kevin O’Leary wants to know how many parents actually know that buckling over a jacket is unsafe.

 During our talk about a Buckle Me Baby Coats update, Dahlia shared that the company has grown by 200% since Shark Tank.
 She also shared that the company had “steady positive growth” during COVID and has expanded to four styles of coats.

-Even with a deal, Dahlia told us that the best part about being on Shark Tank was having the opportunity to use the show’s platform to educate parents about car seat safety.
+Even with a deal, Dahlia told us that the best part about being on Shark Tank is having the opportunity to use the show’s platform to educate parents about car seat safety.

 For more updates on products featured in Season 12 Episode 7, be sure to check out the links below: